Wright Fusion

 The Wright Fusion was a low floor tri-axle articulated single-decker bus body built on the Volvo B10LA chassis by Wrightbus from 1998 until 1999.
 It was the articulated version of the Wright Liberator.

-All 40 were purchased by FirstGroup for its Glasgow, Leeds and Manchester subsidiaries.
+All 40 were purchased by the FirstGroup for its Glasgow, Leeds and Manchester subsidiaries.
 In October 2001, four were sent from Glasgow to First London's Greenford garage to operate a six month trial on route 207.

 Later Wrightbus models also used the Fusion name, but in conjunction with the name of the equivalent full-size rigid single-decker.
 These were the Solar Fusion on the Scania L94UA chassis, and the Eclipse Fusion on the Volvo B7LA.